Chandu-Sasidharan/deepl/Readme.md

 ### 1. Create a DeepL API Account

 - Visit [DeepL Subscription](https://www.deepl.com/pro-api?cta=header-pro-api) and sign up for a free plan.
 - Generate an API key in your account settings.
-Keep this key secure as it will be needed for your Lambda function's environment variables.
+Keep this key secure as it will be needed for your Lambda function.

 ### 2. Clone the Repository